Geology of Pembrokeshire: Building stone

 A quarry at Goodwick produced around 16 million tonnes of rhyolite between 1899 and 1906 for use in the construction of the breakwater at Fishguard.
 Solva Group sandstones were quarried in the C12th at Caer Bwdy for decorative work in nearby St Davids Cathedral.
 Slate quarries at Clogeu, Gilfach and Rosebush provided slabs for general building purposes.
 Locally sourced limestone has been used in the construction of the castles at Carew, Manorbier and Pembroke.
 Significant coastal limestone quarries were also active at Lydstep and Caldey.
 Slate was quarried at Caersalem Quarry at Porthgain and exported via the village harbour.
 Many older buildings and field walls have been constructed from locally sourced stone from riverbeds and hillsides.

 Crushed rock

 Though marketed as 'granite', it was an intrusion of dolerite of Ordovician age which was also formerly worked at Jerusalem Quarry, Porthgain and the legacy of that extraction and of the locally sourced slate and their export from the harbour prior to 1931 is now a visitor attraction.

+Coal

+Coal was formerly extracted on a small scale from contorted seams within the Pembrokeshire Coalfield.